As an Amazon Associate I earn from qualifying purchases.

 Looks: Looks come in last on our list, but they were considered.
 After all, no one wants to show up to class, a business meeting, or even the park, looking like they borrowed their 8 year old’s scooter.

 So, if none of the scooters on our list is quite the right fit for you (if you have 3 legs, for example), then those guidelines should be able to give you a good checklist when looking at other options!

 If you’re tempted to avoid this part, don’t!
 Remember those safety assemblies you had in kindergarten about wearing helmets?
 In mine, they showed us the helmet from some kid who got hit by a car while riding his bike.
 The helmet was cracked in half but the kid was fine.
 As an adult, though, I often go without my helmet.
 Not because I’m smarter, stronger, or more capable.
 Although those things may be true…the real reason that I and other people go without helmets is because of laziness and stupidity.

 One of my best friends was hit and killed by a car while riding a motorcycle.
 He wasn’t wearing a helmet and smashed the back of his head on the asphalt.
-I’m not saying that he would have been fine if he was wearing a helmet, but it would have helped.
+I’m not saying that he would have been fine if he was wearing a helmet, but it couldn’t have hurt.
 Also, he could have been in the exact spot and riding a scooter.
 Don’t fool yourself that you’ll be fine because scooters are slow, because people die while walking.
 Get yourself a helmet and wear it.

 Now that that is out of the way, trust me, kick scooters for adults are generally safe, great exercise, and tons of fun!
 Not to mention they are a fast and effective way of getting around that is portable and can fit just about anywhere.
 So get yourself a big wheel scooter and start gliding!